Arsenal - Chelsea: How to watch, start time, stream link, odds, prediction

 Team news

-Arsenal awaits the return of Pierre-Emerick Aubameyang and Thomas Partey from injury and lost Gabriel Martinelli to a short-term injury on Tuesday.
-Granit Xhaka is suspended.
+Arsenal awaits the return of Thomas Partey from injury but Gabriel Martinelli is fit to start and Pierre-Emerick Aubameyang is back on the bench, where he’s joined by Nicolas Pepe.
+Granit Xhaka is back from suspension and Emile Smith-Rowe starts

-Ben Chilwell has joined Chelsea’s list of walking wounded, which already included Hakim Ziyech and Reece James.
+Ben Chilwell and Reece James are fit to start for Chelsea and it’s another start for Christian Pulisic as Hakim Ziyech remains out.

 Odds and ends (full odds provided by our partner, PointsBet)